 German passenger car market gains in 2017

-Only tiny shifts were seen among the groups of car users.
-The proportion of new registrations by private owners increased by 0.6 percentage points, while new registrations by businesses fell by the same amount.
-This meant that once again, more than one third of new passenger car registrations were by private customers.
+There were only minor changes in owner groups.
+The share of new registrations accounted for by private owners increased by 0.6 percentage points, new registrations by commercial owners fell by the same magnitude.
+That means that once again fully one third of new automobiles were purchased by private customers.